drvinceknight/Year_3_game_theory_course/Homework/Homework_4.md

     What are the evolutionary stable strategies?

 3. Consider the simple game with two players: an insurer and a driver.
 The insurer sets a premium price $K\geq 0$, once that is done the driver can choose to buy insurance or not.
 It is assumed that the driver will have an accident with probability $p$, if the driver has an accident the financial cost is $A$.
-Represent this game in normal form and obtain the Nash equilibrium for the game as a function of the parameters.
+Represent this game in extensive form and obtain the Nash equilibrium for the game as a function of the parameters.
 Modify your analysis assuming that the utility function to the driver is given by $u(x)=x^{1/\alpha}$ and the utility to the insurer is given by $u(x)=x^{1/\beta}$.

 4. Repeat the analysis of the principal agent game assuming that $p$ is the probability of the project being successful in case of a high level of effort by the employee.